fabriciobencomo/BestPlaces/README.md

 # Description

-SharesRecipes is forum where you can create, search, save and like recipes.
-The goal of the website is create a communnity who love the food and cook. there are many categories to choose what you gonna eat. so what are you waiting for?, Start to share your Recipes.
+Bestplaces is website where you can publish and search interest places in Venezuela.
+The goal of the page is that people can search and find new places near their area and that establishments become known

 # What you need